D-u-s-t-i-n/Module3Python/README.md

 ## Challenge Notes
 The county turnout requirement is not really clear.
 Without knowing the county total populations, the following cannot be determined:
 - At first reading, I initially thought I was supposed to find out how many people chose not to vote.
-	- Which counties have the most population vs which county had the most active voters
+- Did Denver have the most active voters or simply had a higher population than the other two counties?